Gothyoba/hello_world/README.md

 which is why they are stored in folders.
 For example, css requires html, c++ needs to be compiled, and languages such as gambas and gdscript rquire a whole

 project to work.
-Some of these are not programming languages, such as libreoffice, text and minecratf (which simply shows a command which can be pasted into
+Some of these are not programming languages, such as libreoffice, text and minecraft (which simply shows a command which can be pasted

-the game.)
+into the game.)
 I named my first commit Hello, World!.
 While git is not a programming language, I consider this to be hello world in the form of a commit.

 There is also a hello world program in the form of a mostly empty folder(it has an empty text file to make git detect it.)